GreatTyrion/google_trends_project/README.md

 But I prefer using the second approach.
 If I am working in a team on this project, I will turn to my teammates for help.
 Hopefully I can get some hints for finding the valid URLs.

-## Installation (Mac)
+## Installation (MacOS)
+1. In the Terminal, go to a new empty folder, conduct git clone to get project repository from GitHub.
-1. In the Terminal, go to the project folder and create a virtual environment using Python 3.8:
+2. In the Terminal, create a virtual environment using Python 3.8:
    ```
    python -m venv google_trends_venv
    ```
-2. Activate the virtual environment:
+3. Activate the virtual environment:
    ```
    source google_trends_venv/bin/activate
    ```
-3. Install ipykernel which provides the IPython kernel for Jupyter:
+4. Install ipykernel which provides the IPython kernel for Jupyter:
    ```
    pip install ipykernel
    ```
-   Note: Skip steps 3-4 if you don't want to use Jupyter Notebook
+   Note: Skip steps 4-5 if you don't want to use Jupyter Notebook

-4. Add your virtual environment to Jupyter:
+5. Add the virtual environment to Jupyter:
    ```
    python -m ipykernel install --name=google_trends_venv
    ```